jdesamero/Backstab/README.md

 ```

-The `createConstructor()` method offers and easy way to define a Backbone.js-style constructor.
+The `createConstructor()` method offers an easy way to define a Backbone.js-style constructor.

 ```javascript